Nadine Fähndrich

 Nadine Fähndrich (born 16 October 1995) is a Swiss cross-country skier who represents Skiclub Horw.

 She competed at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.

+Den 4 March 2026, she announced her retirement from her career following the end of the 2025–2026 season.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).